-Column Header Indicator
+Column Header Indicator Relationship →

-Relationship

 Indicates that: The selected element has at least one relationship to another element, which is shown in the Traceability window.

-Resource

-Indicates that: There is at least one resource assigned to a task on the element, in the Resource Allocation window.
+Resource Indicates that: There is at least one resource assigned to a task on the element, in the Resource Allocation window.
+Risk Indicates that: There is at least one Risk item defined for the element, in the Risk window.
+Maintenance Indicates that: There is at least one Maintenance item defined for the element, in the Maintenance window.
+Test Indicates that: There is at least one Test item defined for the element, in the Testing window.
+File Indicates that: The selected element has at least one associated file, defined on the

-Risk R

-Indicates that: There is at least one Risk item defined for the element, in the Risk window.

-Maintenance

-Indicates that: There is at least one Maintenance item defined for the element, in the Maintenance window.

-Test ✓

-Indicates that: There is at least one Test item defined for the element, in the Testing window.

-File

-Indicates that: The selected element has at least one associated file, defined on the 'File' page of the element 'Properties' dialog.

-Discussion Q

-Indicates that: There is a discussion thread on this element, in the Element Discussions window.

-Document

-Indicates that: There is a linked document for this element.

-All Indicators - Indicates that: Any or all of the above items exist for the element, as indicated by the corresponding icon.
+'Files' page of the Properties window.
+Discussion Indicates that: There is a discussion thread or review of this element, in the Collaborate window.
+Document Indicates that: There is a Linked Document for this element.
+All Indicators Indicates that: Any or all of the listed items exist for the element, as indicated by the corresponding icon.